-Section 6.
-Occupancy Standards
+Section 8 Occupancy Standards

-- (a) In referring certified households to specific restricted units, to the extent feasible, and without causing an undue delay in occupying the unit, the Administrative Agent shall strive to: - 1.
-Provide an occupant for each bedroom; - 2.
-Provide separate bedrooms for adults and children; - 3.
-Provide children of different sex with separate bedrooms; and - 4.
-Prevent more than two persons from occupying a single bedroom. - (b) Additional provisions related to occupancy standards (if any) shall be provided in the municipal Operating Manual.
+In referring certified households to specific restricted units, to the extent feasible, and without causing an undue delay in occupying the unit, the Administrative Agent shall strive to:

+- A. Provide an occupant for each bedroom; - B. Provide children of different sex with separate bedrooms; and - C. Prevent more than two persons from occupying a single bedroom. - D. Additional provisions related to occupancy standards (if any) shall be provided in the municipal Operating Manual

-Section 7.
+Section 9.
 Control Periods for Restricted Ownership Units and Enforcement Mechanisms

-- (a) Control periods for restricted ownership units shall be in accordance with N.J.A.C.
-5:80-26.5, as may be amended and supplemented, and each restricted ownership unit shall remain subject to the requirements of this Ordinance until the Borough of Englewood Cliffs elects to release the unit from such requirements however, and prior to such an election, a restricted ownership unit must remain subject to the requirements of N.J.A.C.
-5:80-26.1, as may be amended and supplemented, for at least 30 years. - (b) The affordability control period for a restricted ownership unit shall commence on the date the initial certified household takes title to the unit. - (c) Prior to the issuance of the initial certificate of occupancy for a restricted ownership unit and upon each successive sale during the period of restricted ownership, the Administrative Agent shall determine the restricted price for the unit and shall also determine the non-restricted, fair market value of the unit based on either an appraisal or the unit's equalized assessed value. - (d) At the time of the first sale of the unit, the purchaser shall execute and deliver to the Administrative Agent a recapture note obligating the purchaser (as well as the purchaser's heirs, successors and assigns) to repay, upon the first non-exempt sale after the unit's release from the requirements of this Ordinance, an amount equal to the difference between the unit's non-restricted fair market value and its restricted price, and the recapture note shall be secured by a recapture lien evidenced by a duly recorded mortgage on the unit. - (e) The affordability controls set forth in this Ordinance shall remain in effect despite the entry and enforcement of any judgment of foreclosure with respect to restricted ownership units.

-(f) A restricted ownership unit shall be required to obtain a Continuing Certificate of Occupancy or a certified statement from the Construction Official stating that the unit meets all code standards upon the first transfer of title that follows the expiration of the applicable minimum control period provided under N.J.A.C.
+A. Control periods for restricted ownership units shall be in accordance with N.J.A.C.
+5:80-26.5, as may be amended and supplemented, and each restricted ownership unit shall remain subject to the requirements of this Ordinance until the Borough of Palmyra elects to release the unit from such requirements however, and

+- prior to such an election, a restricted ownership unit must remain subject to the requirements of N.J.A.C.
+5:80-26.1, as may be amended and supplemented, for at least 30 years. - B. The affordability control period for a restricted ownership unit shall commence on the date the initial certified household takes title to the unit. - C. Prior to the issuance of the initial certificate of occupancy for a restricted ownership unit and upon each successive sale during the period of restricted ownership, the administrative agent shall determine the restricted price for the unit and shall also determine the non-restricted, fair market value of the unit based on either an appraisal or the unit's equalized assessed value. - D. At the time of the first sale of the unit, the purchaser shall execute and deliver to the Administrative Agent a recapture note obligating the purchaser (as well as the purchaser's heirs, successors and assigns) to repay, upon the first non-exempt sale after the unit's release from the requirements of this Ordinance, an amount equal to the difference between the unit's non-restricted fair market value and its restricted price, and the recapture note shall be secured by a recapture lien evidenced by a duly recorded mortgage on the unit. - E. The affordability controls set forth in this Ordinance shall remain in effect despite the entry and enforcement of any judgment of foreclosure with respect to restricted ownership units. - F. A restricted ownership unit shall be required to obtain a Continuing Certificate of Occupancy or a certified statement from the Construction Official stating that the unit meets all code standards upon the first transfer of title that follows the expiration of the applicable minimum control period provided under N.J.A.C.
 5:80-26.5(a), as may be amended and supplemented.

-Section 8.
+Section 10.
 Price Restrictions for Restricted Ownership Units, Homeowner Association Fees and Resale Prices